BenKuhnhaeuser/GPID/README.md

-# GeneParliamentID: A pipeline for multi-gene DNA barcoding
+# GeneParliament-ID: A pipeline for multi-gene DNA barcoding
-GeneParliamentID pipeline and tutorial
+GeneParliament-ID pipeline and tutorial